 Yes, you read that right.
 Physical therapy is a very effective treatment of both stress and urge incontinence.
 The muscles of the pelvic floor can be trained and strengthened.
 Furthermore, the bladder can often be retrained to be less affected by common triggers for urge incontinence.

-Give us a call at Great Moves Physical Therapy if you have more questions about incontinence.
+Contact us at Great Moves Physical Therapy if you have more questions about incontinence.
 We’re happy to help.
-Our number is 477-4687.
 We’ll arrange to have you talk to a full-licensed therapist who will be able to discuss your condition and recommend a treatment plan which may require physical therapy and/or other medical services.